LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

     <img style="width:550px" src="img/ConvoBuilder/integrations_fileUpload2.png">

-    The File Upload interaction handles upload of the file to LiveEngage.
-In step 4, you'll follow this with an integration interaction that handles upload of the file from LiveEngage to your brand's external file share.
+    For the file to be uploaded, in step 4, you'll follow this with an integration interaction that invokes a File integration.

 3. In the File Upload interaction, open the **Interaction Details**, click **[Settings]((conversation-builder-interactions-details-settings.html))**, and specify the following under **File Upload Settings**:
     - **Accept File Types**: Select the types of files that you will accept for upload (PDF, JPEG, PNG, DOCx, etc.).
 If the consumer attempts to upload a file of any other type, the upload will fail, and the Validation Failure message (below) will be sent to the consumer.